guibranco/viacep-sdk-rs/README.md

 ## Dependencies and support

-`viacep-sdk-rs` is intended to work on all tier 1 supported Rust systems:
+`viacep` is intended to work on all tier 1 supported Rust systems:

 - macOS
 - Linux